FlowFuse/website/src/handbook/development/security.md

 We will endeavour to acknowledge and fix any reported vulnerabilities as soon as possible based on its severity and assessed impact to our users.

+### Reporting Requirements

+We will evaluate all submissions made in good faith, however we do require a minimum set of information to be included for a report to be considered.
+This is intended to discourage spam submissions as they do not benefit anyone involved.

+1. Time/date (UTC) the issue was discovered
+2. Username/email of any users involved with the issue
+3. URLs involved in the issue; simply providing the home url of our website is not sufficient

+The more concrete information that can be provided in the initial issue report, the quicker we will be able to evaluate it.

+We reserve the right to reject any submission that fails to provide sufficient details.
+We will also record submissions that turn out to be invalid or lack supporting evidence.
+Where there becomes a pattern of such submissions from an individual, this will have a bearing on any future consideration of bug bounty rewards for genuine issues they submit.

 ## Bug Bounties

 At our sole discretion, we offer rewards for responsibly disclosed issues according